box/developer.box.com/content/guides/search/3-filtering.md

 By default, a search returns items for which either the name, description, file content, tags, or comments match the query provided.
-By setting the `content_types` parameter the search can be narrowed down to just the items that match the query for the content type defined.
+By setting the `content_types` parameter the search can be narrowed down to only the items that match the query for the content type defined.

 <!-- markdownlint-disable line-length -->